sebasfavaron/github-merge-blocker-extension/README.md

 5. Customize the merge button color in the Color section
 6. Visit any GitHub pull request page to see the extension in action

-## Default Rules

-The extension comes with these default rules:

-- Branches matching `SQJG-3702-web-gen` → Create a merge commit
-- Branches matching `*mergeback*` → Create a merge commit
-- Branches matching `*fix*` → Squash and merge

 ## Rule Examples

 - Allow only squash merge for feature branches: `*/*, */*, main, feature/*, squash`